iiasa/message-ix-models/doc/global/land_use/emulator.rst

 The only exception is made for non-commercial biomass (fuel wood).
 Non-commercial biomass supply and demand have been aligned between the two models.
 These are derived based on population and GDP projections for each of the SSP storyline projections (Riahi et al., 2017 :cite:`riahi_chapter_2012`, Pachauri et al., 2017 :cite:`pachauri_2013_access`).
-In MESSAGE, non-commercial biomass is explicitly modeled as a demand category (see :ref:`demand` for further details).
+In MESSAGEix, non-commercial biomass is explicitly modeled as a demand category (see :ref:`demand` for further details).
 The reduction of non-commercial biomass demand therefore is not possible in the global energy model, without the use of an additional addon module specifically developed to address this issue (Poblete et al., 2018 :cite:`poblete_2018_fuelchoice`, Poblete et al., :cite:`poblete_2021_access`).
 The reason for this is the fact that non-commercial biomass is not a traded commodity and therefore its use us not determined as a function of cost.